Definition of Variable Expense

 An expense is variable when its total amount changes in proportion to the change in sales, production, or some other activity.
 In other words, a variable expense increases when an activity increases, and it decreases when the activity decreases.

-To illustrate a variable expense, let's assume that a website business sells a product and requires that the customer use a credit card.
-The credit card processor charges the business a fee of 3% of the amount charged.
-Therefore, in a month when sales are $10,000 the business will have a credit card expense of $300.
-If sales are $30,000 there will be a credit card expense of $900.
-The total credit card expense varies with sales because the fee has a fixed rate of 3% of sales.
+Assume that a website business sells a product and requires the customer to pay with a credit card.
+The credit card processor charges the business a fee of 3% of each amount charged.
+Therefore, if the business has sales of $10,000 in the month of June, the business will have a credit card expense of $300.
+If July's sales are $30,000 the credit card expense will be $900.
+The total credit card expense varies with sales because the fee has a constant rate of 3% of sales.

 Another example of a variable expense is a retailer's cost of goods sold.
-For instance, if a company purchases a product for $30 and then sells it for $50, its cost of goods sold will be a constant rate of 60%.
-Hence when its sales are $10,000 the cost of goods will be $6,000.
+For instance, if a company purchases a product for $30 and is able to sell it for $50, the company's cost of goods sold will be a constant rate of 60% ($30 / $50).
+Therefore, when the company has sales of $10,000 the cost of goods will be $6,000.
 When the sales are $30,000 the cost of goods sold will be $18,000.

-Knowing how costs behave when sales or other activities change will allow you to better understand how a company's net income will change.
+Knowing how costs behave when sales or other activities change will allow you to better understand how a company's gross profit and net income will change.
 It also allows you to quickly calculate a product's contribution margin and to estimate the company's break-even point.